Kenrick–Glennon Seminary: 19th century

 Kenrick–Glennon Seminary began in 1818 as Saint Mary's of the Barrens Seminary in Perryville, Missouri.
 Founded by the Vincentian order, it was the first Catholic seminary in American territory west of the Mississippi River.
 In 1842, then Bishop Kenrick established a major seminary in St. Louis.
 The Perryville facility remained a minor seminary.
 Due to problems with the seminary house in St. Louis, Kenrick move the major seminary to Carondelet, Missouri in 1848; it became known as the Carondelet Seminary.
 In 1858, the major and minor seminaries both moved to Cape Giradeau, Missouri, to become Saint Vincent College.
 However, the American Civil War in the 1860s caused a drop in enrollment, curtailing the formation programs there.

 In 1893, then bishop John Kain reestablished the major seminary in St. Louis by starting college programs in philosophy and theology; the new college was named Kenrick Seminary.

 20th century

 In 1900, Kain reestablished the minor seminary in the same building as Kenrick Seminary, calling it the Kenrick Preparatory Seminary.
-Archbishop Glennon moved Kenrick Preparatory Seminary in 1915 to a larger campus in Shrewsbury.
-The facility suffered extensive tornado damage in 1927.
+Archbishop Glennon The Archdiocese purchased the Drummond farm, and moved Kenrick Preparatory Seminary in 1915 to a larger campus in Shrewsbury, Missouri.

+The former facility suffered extensive tornado damage in 1927.

 In 1931, the Vincentians opened Saint Louis Preparatory Seminary at the Shrewsbury campus.
 Saint Louis provided the last two years of high school with four years of college.
 Kenrick Preparatory Seminary now became Cathedral Latin School, a four year high school program.
 In 1947, Archbishop Joseph Ritter reorganized the seminary programs yet again: